-The aggregate total for SFY 2022 is 80%, a decrease from SFY 2021 (96%).
-Systemic Remediation is needed.
+The aggregate total for SFY 2023 is 96%.
+Systemic Remediation is not needed.

 G. Participant Safeguards: Health and Welfare - The state demonstrates that it has designed and implemented an effective system for assuring waiver participant health and welfare.

 Sub-assurance: a) The State demonstrates on an ongoing basis that it identifies, addresses and seeks to prevent instances of abuse, neglect, exploitation and unexplained death.